-Sen. Amy Klobuchar said Thursday that federal lawmakers must do everything they can in the coming weeks and months to ensure that the U.S. Capitol never sees another security breach like what happened a day earlier.
+Sen. Amy Klobuchar said Thursday that federal lawmakers must do everything they can in the coming weeks and months to ensure the U.S. Capitol never sees another security breach like what happened a day earlier.

-"Of course there'll be a major investigation into what went wrong here," said Klobuchar, who was with many of her colleagues in the Senate chambers on Wednesday when a mob of President Donald Trump's supporters overtook Capitol Police and forced lawmakers to evacuate.
+"Of course there'll be a major investigation into what went wrong here," said Klobuchar, who was with many of her colleagues in the Senate chambers on Wednesday when a mob of President Donald Trump's supporters overtook Capitol Security and forced lawmakers to evacuate.
 "That has to happen.
 We need to know what went wrong so it never happens again."

 Klobuchar's own experience on Wednesday is likely to be a guide as she and colleagues mount their response.

 As the ranking member on Rules, she was the Democratic lead in the debate over the certification of President-elect Joe Biden's Electoral College win.
 In her own speech before the breach, she noted, she had repeated a quote often attributed to Founding Father Benjamin Franklin, when asked the form of the country's new government.